plabayo/learn-rust-101/README.md

 At the end of the book you should be able to present your own GitHub or GitLab hosted projected based on the exercises and projects of the books, where you applied all your knowledge and also put in something of yourself in it.

 > ⓘ Backend frameworks like [Rocket](https://rocket.rs/) and [Actix](https://actix.rs/) are pretty commonly used in books.
 However know that [the Axum framework](https://docs.rs/axum/latest/axum/) is currently probably your best best if you need to choose a backend framework for your next or current Rust project.
+>
+> Learning Axum in specific could be done by following tutorials
+> such as <https://github.com/jeremychone-channel/rust-axum-course>, which seem pretty complete and focussed.
+>
+> Given how much Axum is built with [Tower in mind, you probably also want to learn that][tower].

 Questions you should be able to answer at the end of this step: